 If you or a loved one is facing a criminal mischief offense, contact Attorney James (Jim) Sullivan today at (281) 546-6428 to schedule a free confidential consultation.

 James Sullivan is an experienced Houston Criminal Defense Attorney.
-For 25 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.
+For over 25 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.

 Sullivan has a proven record of defending people from all walks of life, faiths and countries in courts throughout Texas.